-The practical examination is required by law to be administered a minimum of two times per year.
+The practical examination is required by BPC Section 2538.31 to be administered a minimum of two times per year.
 Typically, the Board administers the examination four times per year to accommodate applicants interested in entering the field.
 The practical examination requires actual demonstration of the knowledge and techniques for using instruments and equipment necessary for the fitting and selling of hearing aids.

-OPES facilitates ongoing examination development workshops where subject matter experts (licensed hearing aid dispensers and dispensing audiologists) review and update both the written and practical examinations.
+OPES facilitates ongoing examination development workshops where subject matter experts (licensed Hearing Aid Dispensers and Dispensing Audiologists) review and update both the written and practical examinations.
 Approximately every five years, an occupational analysis is conducted by OPES, on behalf of the Board.
 The most recent study was completed in 2020.